Constitution

 R2 is dedicated to repetitive research.
 For empirical reports, it publishes the following article types:

-• robustness studies (i.e.,multiverse analyses or many analyst studies).
+- robustness studies (i.e., multiverse analyses or many analyst studies)

-• multi-study articles that include only replications, only reproductions, or a mix of both
+- multi-study articles that include only replications, only reproductions, or a mix of both

 It publishes the following types of non-empirical articles:

-• Replication methods and perspectives (discussions of conceptual or methodological issues surrounding repetitive research)
+- Replication methods and perspectives (discussions of conceptual or methodological issues surrounding repetitive research)

-• Tutorials surrounding repetitive research
+- Tutorials surrounding repetitive research

-• Comments on articles published by R2
+- Comments on articles published by R2

 R2 adheres to guidelines of scientific publishing as laid out by COS, ICMJE and COPE.

-R2 endorses several of the values originally brought forward by Free Neuropathology
+R2 endorses several of the values originally brought forward by Free Neuropathology:

-• Free for authors: no article processing fee.
+- Free for authors: no article processing fee.

-• Free for readers: the journal is published open-access without paywalls or any other restrictions of access.
+- Free for readers: the journal is published open-access without paywalls or any other restrictions of access.
 Together, these two features constitute diamond open access.
 There is no income, no financial donation, no commercial advertising and no budget.
 Any expenses (editorial office, travelling, promotion, software, disk space etc) are covered by academic institutions.

-• Free formatting means that R2 refrains from exuberant formal requirements and highly detailed instructions for submitting authors, which are abound in many scientific journals.
+- Free formatting means that R2 refrains from exuberant formal requirements and highly detailed instructions for submitting authors, which abound in many scientific journals.
 However, R2 places much emphasis on a professional and appealing appearance of papers and supports consistent formatting within the paper according to authors´ preferences and general guidelines from their respective fields.
-After acceptance and a successful reproducibility checks, articles will appear in the “online first” version with an R2 title page and the submitted formatting.
+After acceptance and a successful reproducibility check, articles will appear in the “online first” version with an R2 title page and the submitted formatting.
 Later, they are published via LaTeX.
 The handling editor will make a recommendation for the copy editing manager regarding the appropriate citation style.

-Due to its embedding into the Framework for Open and Reproducible Research Training (FORRT) and the Münster Center for Open Science (MüCOS), the journal requires a few regulations which are the tenor of this constitution.
+Due to its embedding within the Framework for Open and Reproducible Research Training (FORRT) and the Münster Center for Open Science (MüCOS), the journal requires a few regulations which are the tenor of this constitution.
 For reasons of transparency the constitution is published on the journal website.

 Journal Ownership

 R2 is co-owned by the Münster Center for Open Science and the Framework for Open and Reproducible Research Training (which are jointly responsible for setting editorial policies, managing the production, and disseminating journal content).
 The University of Münster is responsible for holding the ISSN and hosting the journal content.
-Neither of the parties owning the journal (Münster Center for Open Science or the Framework for Reproducible Research Training) can transfer their joint and equal share of the ownership of the journal to a third party.
+Neither of the parties owning the journal (Münster Center for Open Science or the Framework for Open and Reproducible Research Training) can transfer their joint and equal share of the ownership of the journal to a third party.

 In the event that one party ceases to exist, permanently withdraws, or is otherwise unable to continue its responsibilities, the remaining party shall assume full ownership and responsibility for the journal.